modelica/fmi-standard.org/CONTRIBUTING.md

 Good pull requests - patches, improvements, new features - are a fantastic help.
 They should remain focused in scope and avoid containing unrelated commits.

+If you only want to make small changes you can [edit files](https://help.github.com/articles/editing-files-in-your-repository/) and [open pull requests](https://help.github.com/articles/creating-a-pull-request) directly from your browser.

+If you plan bigger changes please continue reading...

 *Please ask first* before embarking on any significant pull request (e.g. implementing features, refactoring code, porting to a different language), otherwise you risk spending a lot of time working on something that the project's developers might not want to merge into the project.